-Connecting designers and other creatives with non-profits and grassroots organizations to support their missions with pro bono design work.
+Connecting designers with non-profits and grassroots organizations to support their missions with pro bono design work.

 Take a look at some projects from previous Designers Available collaborations.

 The Human Trafficking Clemency Initiative (HTCI) is a pro bono representation project, made up of volunteer attorneys, legal advocates, and law school clinics, formed to assist survivors of human trafficking convicted of sex trafficking, and other related offenses, in the federal criminal system.
 Branding designed by Guillermo Torres.

 Through partnerships with social service organizations and city agencies, Theatre of the Oppressed NYC (TONYC) creates theatre troupes with community members who face pressing social, economic, health, and human rights issues.
 Poster designed by Boyeon Choi.